Murang'a County: Learning Institutions

 Currently, there is only one public university in the county, known as Murang’a University of Technology (MUT).
 MUT was established in September 2011 via Murang’a University College order legal notice No. 129 September 2011 as a constituent College of Jomo Kenyatta University of Agriculture and Technology.
 MUT is the successor of Murang’a University College and Murang'a College of Technology.
 The university currently operates under the provision of the Universities Act 2012 CAP 210 B of the laws of Kenya.

 The university is located 1.5 km from Murang'a town, 85 km North East of Nairobi, 70 km South East of Nyeri and 50 km South West of Embu.

 There is also Kenya Medical Training College Murang’a Campus (KMTC).
 This Medical Training College is situated in Murang’a town, approximately 1 km from the town center.
-Having started in 1950s as a training Centre for Mid-wives, the college morphed into training nurses and gradually started offering Certificate and Diploma Courses in Nursing and Mental Health Psychiatry.
+Having started in the 1950s as a training Centre for Mid-wives, the college morphed into training nurses and gradually started offering Certificate and Diploma Courses in Nursing and Mental Health Psychiatry.

-Murang'a county also has a teachers training college,Murang'a Teachers college in Makuyu.
+Murang'a county also has a teachers training college, Murang'a Teachers college in Makuyu.
 The college offers training for primary school teachers.

 Another public institution is the Michuki Technical Training Institute which is located near Karugia Shopping Centre in Kangema subcounty.